Tegallalang Rice Terraces in 2026: Worth the Hype or Tourist Trap?

 On my left, I could see a tiny yellow bridge giving access to another area of the rice terraces, but I honestly couldn’t find the way to get there.
 I climbed the stair pathway twice, trying to figure it out, and finally gave up… I was about to connect with the afterlife.

 If you’re staying around Ubud and don’t have much time, Tegallalang Rice Terraces can be worth a visit.
-But… if you’re still building your Bali itinerary, I highly recommend stopping by Jatiluwih and Central Bali.
+But… if you’re still building your Bali itinerary, I highly recommend stopping by Jatiluwih instead.
+To me, Jatiluwih rice fields are the best in Bali.

 And if you want to do both, visit Tegallalang first.
 Trust me, after seeing Jatiluwih, Tegallalang feels a little… underwhelming.
 That’s precisely what happened to me.